 Your sense of smell is one of your body’s most powerful tools, and it’s just as valuable when it comes to getting a good sleep.
 Gentle aromas like lavender, bergamot, chamomile, and more can activate the pleasure centers in your brain that produce sleep and happiness hormones.

-Many of these comforting scents can be found in our Good Night Essential Oil Mist, which winds you down with an air of lavender, clary sage, bergamot, and frankincense throughout your room.
-The same fragrance can be found as a laundry scent booster in our Linen Love Good Night set!
+Many of these comforting scents can be found in our Balance Essential Oil Mists, which winds you down with an air of lavender, clary sage, bergamot, and frankincense throughout your room.
+The same fragrance can be found as a laundry scent booster in our Linen Love Laundry Scents

 - Get Dressed Up For Lying Down

 The last thing you can do for your body to help it get ready for sleep is to dress it in clothes that you’ll never wear anywhere else.
-Putting on special sleeping clothes helps your body recognize it’s time for rest – whether it’s a nice set of pyjamas or an oversized shirt from an old concert.
+Putting on dedicated sleepwear help your body recognize it’s time for rest – whether it’s a nice set of pajamas or an oversized shirt from an old concert.

 If you need a little extra advice for getting a better sleep, you can book a free virtual consultation to learn more about our product solutions and enjoy the fulfilling sleep you deserve after a long day.